 For more information about how Google uses the data files you upload for Customer Match and how the matching process works, read How Google uses Customer Match data.

-Customer Match is currently only available on Search, Shopping, YouTube, Gmail, and Display.
+Customer Match is currently available on Search, the Shopping tab, YouTube, Gmail, and Display.